GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/dataflow-with-dlp/README.md

 ### Route configuration

-- Static routes configured to *private* and *restricted* IPs routes.
+- Static routes configured to *private* and *restricted* IPs..
 For more information see [Routing options](https://cloud.google.com/vpc/docs/configure-private-google-access#config-routing) in the documentation.

 ## Generate sample credit card .csv file